bwlabToronto/MLV_toolbox/README.md

 ## License

 The MLV toolbox contains various modules from different projects.
-Please make sure to check each file individual license.
+Please take some time to check licenses on the released files.